Credit referencing and the electoral register

 Disputes with credit reference agencies

-If you find that your electoral roll information is inaccurate or missing from your credit file, the first thing you should do is raise this as a dispute with the CRA that you obtained your credit file from by contacting them directly.
+If you find that your electoral register information is inaccurate or missing from your credit file, the first thing you should do is raise this as a dispute with the CRA that you obtained your credit file from by contacting them directly.
 They can, in the first instance, try and match you to the correct information.

 There are 'easy' mistakes to identify such as an obvious mis-keying of a house number or misspelling of a name and in these cases the correct information can be merged, or separated as appropriate.
 The CRA should reply to let you know that they have resolved the issue or, if they are unable to, explaining why.